TahaZoabi/portfolio/README.md

 Explore the different sections by clicking on the navigation links.
 Feel free to toggle between dark and light modes and download my resume from the designated link.

+## Contributing

+Contributions are welcome!
+If you'd like to contribute to this project, please follow these steps:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/YourFeature`).
+3. Make your changes and commit them (`git commit -m 'Add some feature'`).
+4. Push to the branch (`git push origin feature/YourFeature`).
+5. Open a Pull Request.

 Feel free to reach out if you have any questions or suggestions!